Find a Lender-Approved Local Conveyancer in East Boldon

 Residential Landlord and Tenant Conveyancing solicitors in East Boldon

-The list below is a small selection of solicitors in East Boldon practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Court proceedings for possession
+The list below is a non-comprehensive list of solicitors in East Boldon specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Terms and conditions of tenancy agreements

 • The Letting Group, 40 Dean Road, South Shields, Tyne and Wear, NE33 4DZ